Nayanthara's O2 OTT Release Date And Time: This Gripping Thriller Will Stream From June 17 On Disney+ Hotstar

 Check out the film's trailer here

 Disney+ Hotstar will stream the movie, produced by Dream Warrior Pictures.
-The film will be available in Tamil, Telugu, Kannada, and Malayalam for streaming from June 17.
+O2 will be available in Tamil, Telugu, Kannada, and Malayalam for streaming from June 17 at 12 AM.

 O2 is said to be shot extensively in the hilly regions of Tamil Nadu and Kerala.
 Master Ritwik played the role of Nayanthara's son in the film which includes RNR Manohar, Leena and Aadukalam Murugadoss, and Jaffar Idukki in other prominent roles.